brandonlimary/GIS-III/README.md

 ![Vacant Lots](https://user-images.githubusercontent.com/74623945/170792888-4be7ac4a-fcef-4be3-8ab9-1a2006210e4b.png)

 ## Discussion of Results/Findings/Main Highlights
 The series of maps provided above highlight the importance of a multi-displinary approach when constructing spatial models.
 While the four variables I chose to investigate for this project are by no means meant to serve as a comprehensive moasic that captures Washington Park as a community area.
-Rather, these four variables
+Rather, these four variables serve as a preliminary conceptual model to describe key features of Washington Park.

 ## Limitations, Future Work, Conclusion
 Despite utilizing the most up-to-date data, the accuracy of the data itself will not be 100% aligned with reality.
 Human error and inconsistences in data collection, anonymization techniques by the US.
 Census Bureau, and inaccurate self-reported information are all factors that may introduce erroneous data.
 However, the scale at which my analysis occurs allows for general spatial patterns, distributions, and analysis to be made soundly.